winsoft666/easyzip/README.md

 # EasyZip
 C++ wrapper around minizip compression library.

-**EasyZip is modified based on [Zipper](https://github.com/sebastiandev/zipper).
-In order to avoid name conflicts, renamed to EasyZip.**

 ---

 **EasyZip**'s goal is to bring the power and simplicity of minizip to a more object oriented/c++ user friendly library.